mantidproject/mantid/docs/source/algorithms/MaxEnt-v1.rst

 There are four output workspaces: *ReconstructedImage* and *ReconstructedData* contain the image and calculated data respectively, and *EvolChi* and *EvolAngle* record the algorithm's evolution.
-*ReconstructedData* can be used to check that the calculated data approaches the experimental, measured data. *ReconstructedImage* corresponds to its Fourier transform.
-If the input data are real it contains twice the original number of spectra, as the Fourier transform will be a complex signal in general.
-The real and imaginary parts are organized as follows (see Table 1): assuming your input workspace has :math:`M` spectra, the real part of the reconstructed image for spectrum :math:`s` corresponds to spectrum :math:`s` in *ReconstructedImage*, while the imaginary part can be found in spectrum :math:`s+M`.
+*ReconstructedData* can be used to check that the calculated data approaches the experimental, measured data, and *ReconstructedImage* corresponds to its Fourier transform.
+If the input data are real they contain twice the original number of spectra, as the Fourier transform will be a complex signal in general.
+The real and imaginary parts are organized as follows (see Table 1): assuming your input workspace has :math:`M` spectra, the real part of the reconstructed spectrum :math:`s` corresponds to spectrum :math:`s` in the output workspaces *ReconstructedImage* and *ReconstructedData*, while the imaginary part can be found in spectrum :math:`s+M`.

-When the input data are complex, the input workspace is expected to have :math:`2M` spectra, where real and imaginary parts of a specific signal are arranged in consecutive spectra, :math:`(2s, 2s+1)`.
-Both the *ReconstructedData* and *ReconstructedImage* will contain :math:`2M` spectra, where spectra :math:`(s, s+M)` correspond to the real and imaginary parts reconstructed from the input signal at :math:`(2s, 2s+1)` in the input workspace (see Table 2 below).
+When the input data are complex, the input workspace is expected to have :math:`2M` spectra, where real and imaginary parts of input :math:`s`, are arranged in spectra :math:`(s, s+M)` respectively.
+In other words, *ReconstructedData* and *ReconstructedImage* will contain :math:`2M` spectra, where spectra :math:`(s, s+M)` correspond to the real and imaginary parts reconstructed from the input signal at :math:`(s, s+M)` in the input workspace (see Table 2 below).

 The workspaces *EvolChi* and *EvolAngle* record the evolution of :math:`\chi^2` and the angle (or non-parallelism) between :math:`\nabla S` and :math:`\nabla \chi^2`.
 Note that the algorithm runs